Billing & Operations

 How often should I review stack costs?

-Monthly is usually enough for small teams.
-Review active seats, overlapping features, and whether each subscription contributes to measurable pipeline outcomes.
+Monthly is sufficient for small teams.
+Review usage patterns, active features, and whether each tool contributes directly to revenue-generating activities.